AudreyGermain/Game-Recommendation-System/README.md

 For the data used, we could stop the computation after the *75* or *100* iterations since the accuracy on the test data set does not improve anymore.
 After all, it is the prediction of the unobserved which is the ultimate goal.

-*Old:*

-We can see there is a large improvement using the SVD with gradient descent over the basic SVD approach.
-The output shows the objective function converged to 0 on the training data, while the error in the test set essentially halved.
-Interestingly after the 75th iteration the accuracy in the test set decreased.
-This could be improved by using more leading components, the trade off being computation time.
-Or perhaps stopping after 75 to 100 iterations for this data.
-After all it is the prediction of the unobserved which is the ultimate goal.

 ##### EM Compare <a name="c_5"></a>
 With the predicted user-item matrix, let's look again at the distribution of hours for 'The Witcher 3' game, and apply to it the EM algorithm in order to find a reasonable 1-5 star rating.